Torakushi/lnmux/README.md

 * Create a config file for `lnmuxd` named `lnmux.yml`.
 An [example](lnmux.yml.example) can be found in this repository.
 The config file contains the following elements:
   * LND nodes configuration: TLS certificate, macaroon, address and pubkey.
 Pubkey is configured as a protection against unintentionally connecting to the wrong node.
-  * Postgres connection string for the database created above.
+  * Postgres connection string for the database created above. (can be overridden by the environment variable `LNMUX_PERSISTENCE_POSTGRES_DSN` to avoid exposing credentials)
   * 32-byte Identity PRIVATE key.
 This key is used to generate invoices and decode incoming htlcs.
-In a production environment, this key must be protected carefully.
+In a production environment, this key must be protected carefully.(can be overridden by the environment variable `LNMUX_IDENTITY_KEY` to avoid exposing the private key)

 * Initialize the database: `go run ./cmd/lnmuxd -c lnmux.yml migrate init`